Famed Fenway Park becomes hot prop of political campaigns

-Legendary Boston baseball venue Fenway Park has been a theater of drama and heartbreak for Red Sox fans in its century-long history, but this year it is entering a whole new league.
+Legendary Boston baseball venue Fenway Park has been a theatre of drama and heartbreak for Red Sox fans in its century-long history, but this year it is entering a whole new league.

 Fenway Park celebrates its 100th birthday on Friday, an occasion that team brass and the city of Boston have been marking all spring.